Go GREEN with Heatherlea!

 Our Environmental Policy at Mountview Hotel, Nethy Bridge

-At Heatherlea we are committed to reducing the impact on the environment from our operations.
-We aim to ensure that the business is minimising the harmful effects and maximising the beneficial influences our activities have on the environment.
-We will assess the environmental impacts of our operations, set objectives and targets and review them in order to improve our environmental performance.
+At Heatherlea we are committed to reducing our impact on the environment.
+We aim to ensure that the business is minimising the harmful effects and maximising the beneficial influences our activities have.

 Our measures include: